How to get a food worker card

 Instructions for group payment using our online class:

 Students can take the class and test anytime, 24/7, whether at your location or individually at their convenience.
 After passing the test, the student does not need to pay for the permit right away.
 The system retains a record of 30 days that they completed the class and test.
-Within that timeframe, payment can be processed by sending a check by mail or credit card by phone (see instructions above).
+Within that timeframe, payment can be processed by sending a check by mail (see instructions above).